-More recently, Zhang et al., proposed a heuristic for solving the multi-layer VNE problem for IP-over-DWDM networks [7].
+To the best of our knowledge, the only work that considered the problem of multi-layer virtual network embedding while considering both node and link embedding is presented in [7].
+Zhang et al., proposed a heuristic for solving the multi-layer VNE problem for IP-over-DWDM networks.
 They also consider the possibility of modifying IP layer topology by allocating wavelengths from the underlying DWDM network.
 Zhang et al., proposed a two step embedding process that first embeds the virtual nodes then the virtual links, which limits the solution space and hence the optimality of the embedding.
 In contrast, we propose an ILP formulation for optimally solving the multi-layer VNE problem.
-Also, our heuristic does not embed the virtual nodes and links independently from each other, rather jointly embeds them.
+Also, our heuristic does not embed the virtual nodes and links independently from each other, rather tries to embed them simultaneously.